Tarot Decks

 The messages you receive will guide you to take inspired action in your purpose-filled life as you map your soul’s journey or plan your next creative project.
 The extra journal prompts for each card are a fun, simple way to rethink the challenges you encounter and inspire magic so your creator spirit will thrive.

-The Abandoned Oracle (2020)
+The ETA Oracle (2020)